 Have you been charged with robbery in Ohio?
 Every day there are hundreds of individuals across Ohio who are charged with robbery.
 Robbery entails taking another person’s property from their possession or against their will through the use of force or inciting fear.
 The use of force could entail the use of a deadly weapon, which is any kind of weapon that is capable of causing death such as a knife, hand grenade, or gun.
 Robbery differs from charges of burglary and theft in that robbery specifically involves confrontation with another person and the threat or use of force while stealing some kind of property.

 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the robbery charges that you are currently facing.
 You do not have go through this experience alone.
-The Cincinnati Criminal Defense Attorneys are here to provide their expertise, understanding and legal counsel to help you deal with the robbery charge that you are facing.
+The Cincinnati Criminal Defense Attorneys are here to provide their knowledge, understanding and legal counsel to help you deal with the robbery charge that you are facing.

 Robbery is defined according to the Ohio Revised Code (ORC 2911.02) as anyone who attempts, commits a theft offense or flees after attempting to commit a theft offense that engages any of the following acts: